-The North Carolina General Assembly and Wildlife Resources Commission have worked cooperatively to expand opportunities for persons with disabilities to participate in hunting, fishing and other related outdoor activities.
-In keeping with the intent and spirit of the Americans with Disability Act (ADA), great strides have been made towards providing reasonable access and opportunities for hunters and anglers.
-Currently, North Carolina has one of the more progressive programs in the United States for sportsmen with disabilities.
-This effort is directed towards assisting access to favorable game and fish areas, allowing the use of equipment designed to overcome specific disabilities, and to encourage persons with disabilities to take advantage of the state's hunting and fishing opportunities.
-The Commission strongly urges any person with a disability that has a question or an interest in hunting and fishing to contact:
+The N.C.
+General Assembly and N.C.
+Wildlife Resources Commission have worked cooperatively to expand opportunities for persons with disabilities to participate in hunting, fishing and wildlife watching.
+In keeping with the intent and spirit of the Americans with Disability Act, great strides have been made toward providing reasonable access and opportunities for sportsmen with disabilities.
+This effort includes:

 This program allows persons with limited physical mobility to operate vehicles on open-gated or designated roads on certain game lands otherwise closed to vehicular traffic.
 Participants are issued permanent identification cards, companion cards and vehicular access permits, valid as long as their disability persists.
 The vehicular access permit must be displayed in the passenger area of the vehicle.
 One able-bodied person, carrying the "Companion Card," may accompany the person with the disability.
 The companion must remain in visual or verbal contact with the hunter at all times.
 There is no charge for this program.

 Competent medical evidence must be submitted indicating that a disability exists that limits physical mobility, to the extent that normal utilization of the game lands is not possible without vehicular assistance.

 Disabled Access Application

 Game Lands with disabled access (roads and/or blinds) include:

 See Game Lands maps for locations of disabled access.